zlatozar/study-paip/debug/Readme.md

 This is reflected in the tool structure: the editor, compiler, execution shell, and debugger are all separate programs.

 In Lisp, things are different.
+The main idea of developing in COMMON LISP is that the whole system is one "image" that you continuously modify until it fits your needs.
+You will still work with text source files, but you should not view them as the output of one tool (the editor) that is fed into another tool (the preprocessor, the compiler, or the interpreter), but rather as keeping track of what you did to modify the image and how to repeat that.

 In Lisp, you're sitting "within" the running program at all times.
 The execution shell is the Lisp REPL.
-The debugger is always present, and takes control whenever there's an unhandled exception.
+The debugger is always present, and takes control whenever there's an un-handled exception.
 The compiler is just part of your execution shell.
 And the shell has access to all of your subroutines.
 The only thing that's not necessarily integrated is the editor, and most Lisp coders use editors that integrate themselves with Lisp; usually, this is SLIME under Emacs, or an editor built into the vendor's Lisp.
+This has two effects:

+- Each form returns something which means that you can query the state of the image at any time, and, for example, find out the value of a variable or test whether a function does what it’s supposed to do.

+- Many forms also have side effects that modify the image.
+A DEFUN form, for example, returns a function name but it also adds a new function to the Lisp image or alters an existing function.

+There is no division into separate tools like preprocessors, compilers, assemblers, linkers, and so on.
+And in a certain sense there isn’t even a “program” (although we certainly also use that term in the Lisp world), there’s just this one image that you’re working in and on all the time.

 Let's suppose you had the following simple program to test numbers that a user enters, and tell whether they're divisible by 10.
 It has an obvious bug.